Skip to content

 Who teaches English at Trinity?

-Most of the teaching at Trinity is undertaken by Sean Curran, Anna-Maria Hartmann, Michael D. Hurley, Deirdre Serjeantson, and Anne Toner.
+Most of the teaching at Trinity is undertaken by Sean Curran, Anna-Maria Hartmann, Michael D. Hurley, and Anne Toner.
 They are also Directors of Studies – the person who helps you choose and organise your particular path through the undergraduate course.
 Angela Leighton (Senior Research Fellow) and Adrian Poole (Emeritus Professor) play a significant role in the life of English at Trinity too, as do the College’s Junior Research Fellows: currently, Clare Walker Gore, Allison Neal, Dan Sperrin, and Jitka Stollova.

 Sean Curran